-Whether you’re visiting family or taking advantage of some hard-earned time off work or school, the holiday season is a busy and popular time for travel, and, as a result, can pose unique challenges and risks.
+Whether you’re visiting family or taking a well-earned family vacation, the holiday season is a busy and popular time for travel.
+As a result, travelers face unique challenges and risks.
 With careful consideration of details and pre-planning, however, your holiday travel can go off without a hitch.
-Start with our top four holiday travel tips!
+Start planning your stress-free holiday with our top four holiday travel tips!

 Use technology to your advantage

-Technology is enabling travel to be more convenient than ever, and you should take advantage of these advancements before and during your trip.
+Technology continues to revolutionize travel, making it more convenient than ever.
+Take advantage of these advancements before and during your trip.
 Check in for your flight online and get your boarding passes sent directly to your smartphone to skip airline counter lines and save time.
-Sign up for text alerts that let you know if your flight is delayed or canceled so you can plan your transportation accordingly.
+Sign up for text alerts that will keep you up to date on your flight status and let you know if your flight is delayed or canceled.
 Download useful travel apps and follow the weather at your destination closely.

 Plan ahead, do your research and don’t panic